telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Builtin Attributes

-There are entity properties that are not directly modifiable by NGSIv2 clients, but that can be rendered by NGSIv2 servers to provide extra information.
+There are entity properties that are not directly modifiable by clients, but that can be rendered by Orion to provide extra information.
 From a representation point of view, they are just like regular attributes, with name, value and type.

 Builtin attributes are not rendered by default.
 In order to render a specific attribute, add its